Run Less, Run Harder in Successful Running Training Plan for Endurance

 How to increase stamina for running to build aerobic capacity, strength, and speed

-One of the longest in the world of running is to run lots and lots of miles to get faster and improve race times.
+One of the longest traditions in the world of running is to run lots and lots of miles to get faster and improve race times.

 But so many miles takes a lot of time and takes a toll on your body.